Executive Board

 Danedri Herbert

-Danedri Herbert once won $50 for being the most average person, and she is featured in the 2012 book “The Average American: The Extraordinary Search for the Nation’s Most Ordinary Citizen.”
-Connecting everyday people with political leaders to create positive change is her passion.
+Danedri once won $50 for being the most average person, and she is featured in the 2012 book, "The Average American: The Extraordinary Search for the Nation's Most Ordinary Citizen."
+She and her husband live with a good pooch in an old house with a front porch.

 Treasurer